unidata/netcdf4-python

 What is netcdf4-python used for?

-Python/numpy interface to the netCDF C library for scientific data unidata/netcdf4-python is a 8-component library written in Cython.
-Loosely coupled — components are relatively independent.
+Wraps netCDF C library to read/write scientific array data with numpy integration unidata/netcdf4-python is a 6-component library written in Cython.
+Data flows through 6 distinct pipeline stages.
 The codebase contains 83 files.

 How is netcdf4-python architected?

-netcdf4-python is organized into 5 architecture layers: Core Library, Build System, Examples, Tests, and 1 more.
-Loosely coupled — components are relatively independent.
+netcdf4-python is organized into 4 architecture layers: Build System, Python API, Example Code, External Extensions.
+Data flows through 6 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through netcdf4-python?